When the Pictures Got Big Again

 Listening to the same story from three voices feels like the barrage of information we sift through each day to know what’s real.
 Though the moment we’re living in is difficult, I’m glad to live in a world where a major studio, mega-movie stars, and a top-tier director want to make a film as rich and complex and thorny as this one.

 Andrew Garfield and Lin-Manuel Miranda are affirming why they’re big winners of 2021, and Jonathan Larson’s musical is full of songs you’ll want to listen to again and again.
-It’s musings on how we make art and how creative people survive in a world not designed for them, plus it taps a spigot into the I’m-almost-30-and-what-have-I-actually-done-with-my-life anxiety I’ve been doing my best to ignore.
+It’s musing on how we make art and how creative people survive in a world not designed for them, plus it taps a spigot into the I’m-almost-30-and-what-have-I-actually-done-with-my-life anxiety I’ve been doing my best to ignore.
 With scenes filmed at The Strand and a song about brunch, this musical feels tailor-made for this Taylor.

 5. King Richard